 What subject was your favourite at University?

 My favourite subject was ‘Evidence’, which is a subject where you learn the rules that dictate how evidence is admitted and used in Court.
-When someone says “I object” in the court scenes in movies, it’s probably because whatever was, or is about to be said, breaks one of the rules of evidence.
-It was a very practical course where we got to see how all the rules worked together and I found it fascinating and enjoyable.
+When someone says “I object” in court scenes in movies, it’s probably because whatever was, or is about to be said, breaks one of the rules of evidence.
+It was a very practical course where we got to see how all the rules worked together, and I found it fascinating and enjoyable.